rpatel264/portfolio/_projects/2_project.md

 <!-- 🧭 Project Overview -->
 <h4 class="text-center mt-5">Project Overview</h4>
 <div class="text-center my-4">
-Our task was to design and build a 2 speed + idle transmission that could lift hanging weights through a forward and reverse speed at a controlled rate.
-We also created an idle/brake system that prevented the weight from falling.
+We were tasked with designing and fabricating a mechanical transmission capable of lifting suspended weights at two distinct speeds — one forward and one reverse — with the ability to hold the weight in place via an integrated idle/brake mechanism.
+The system required precise gear coordination to switch seamlessly between speed modes and lock motion when idle.
 </div>

 <div class="row">